 Artificial Intelligence (AI)

 As the technology and applications grow, AI is permeating every business sector and niche.
 We’re already seeing many companies integrating AI-enabled chatbots on their career websites and this will continue in 2019.
-With these chatbots driving and guiding candidates thinking about applying for jobs in the early stages of the recruitment process, recruiters’ time will be freed up to do more in terms of interviewing and creating the best candidate experience.
+With these chatbots driving and guiding candidates thinking about applying for jobs in the early stages of the recruitment process, recruiters’ time will be freed up.
+Allowing them to do more in terms of interviewing and creating the best candidate experience.
 And that’s just one application of AI in talent management.
 Expect many more to surface in 2019.

 The human touch